Nick Laird: Influences and themes

-In a January 2006 appearance on The Leonard Lopate Show, Laird explained how travelling out of Northern Ireland for an education in Cambridge had expanded his horizons and opened him up to opportunities that he believes would have otherwise been closed to him: "I met a Jewish person for the first time.
+In a January 2006 appearance on The Leonard Lopate Show, Laird explained how travelling out of Northern Ireland for education in Cambridge had expanded his horizons and opened him up to opportunities that he believes would have otherwise been closed to him: "I met a Jewish person for the first time.
 I met a black person for the first time."
 He also described the freedom that moving away from Northern Ireland gave him with respect to adopting a new, or broader, identity.
 "It does mean freedom in a way to reinvent."

 One of the themes in Laird's writing is the interpersonal relationships forged between men and women, and in the Lopate interview, he cited Ian McEwan and Nick Hornby as writers whom he admired for their ability to weave this element into their work.
 Laird is also one of the post-Troubles young novelists from Belfast, who have emerged to articulate the identity of the generation whose childhoods were experienced amid some of the region's worst violence, but who also matured in an era of problematic reconciliation.
 Along with Robert McLiam Wilson, whose novel Eureka Street was widely acclaimed, the most successful young novelists from Belfast are Glenn Patterson, author of six novels and a collection of essays, and Colin Bateman, a very prolific and commercially successful author of comic novels about contemporary Belfast including Divorcing Jack.

-Laird also cited the enduring influence of Irish poet Seamus Heaney on his life and work, tracing his love of literature back to reading some of Heaney's early work, which he claimed "seems to be written out of the same place that you live."
+Laird also cited the enduring influence of Irish poet Seamus Heaney on his life and work, tracing his love of literature back to reading some of Heaney's early work, which he claimed: "seems to be written out of the same place that you live".

 Recognition and prizes

 To a Fault and Utterly Monkey were both long-listed for the inaugural Dylan Thomas Prize.
 To a Fault won the Jerwood Aldeburgh Prize, the Ireland Chair for Poetry Award and the Rupert and Eithne Strong Award.
-It was also shortlisted for the Forward Poetry Prize for First Collection; it was shortlisted for the Poetry Now Award in 2006; and it was longlisted for the Guardian First Book Award.
+It was also shortlisted for the Forward Poetry Prize for First Collection, shortlisted for the Poetry Now Award in 2006, and longlisted for the Guardian First Book Award.

-Laird won the Eric Gregory Award in 2004 and was also the recipient of the Rooney Prize for Irish Literature in 2005.
+Laird won the Eric Gregory Award in 2004 and also received the Rooney Prize for Irish Literature in 2005.
 Utterly Monkey won the Betty Trask Prize for best first novel in 2005.
-It was also shortlisted for the Commonwealth best first novel award, the Irish novel of the year award, and the Kerry Group Listowel Fiction prize.
+It was also shortlisted for the Commonwealth Best First Novel award, the Irish Novel of the Year award, and the Kerry Group Listowel Fiction Prize.
 On Purpose won a Somerset Maugham Award and the Geoffrey Faber Memorial Prize in 2007.

 He participated in the Bush Theatre's 2011 project Sixty Six Books, with a piece he wrote based upon a book of the King James Bible.

+Laird was elected a Fellow of the Royal Society of Literature in 2013.
+In 2024 he was one of the judges of the inaugural PEN Heaney Prize.